remimikalsen/hacs_remiks_renovasjon/README.md

 # Remiks renovasjon

+*CURRENTLY NOT WORKING*
+Remiks changed their webpages, so the integration currently doesn't work.
+I've contacted Remiks about the issue.

 Custom component to fetch the next Remiks garbage collection dates for Tromsø and Karlsøy in Norway.
 This component is in no way affiliated with or endoresed by Remiks.

 ## Installation